@Heinz157

 1) Comment your code: It's always a good idea to add comments to your code, especially if you're working in a team.
 Comments help others understand your code and make it easier to maintain.
 Consider adding comments to explain the purpose of each section of your code.

 2) Use descriptive names for classes and variables: Your class and variable names should describe what they represent.
-For example, instead of using the class name "container"
+For example, instead of using the class name

-, you could use "card-container"
+, you could use"card-container"

-4) Use consistent formatting: Consistent formatting makes your code easier to read and understand.
+section together, rather than spreading them out.4) Use consistent formatting: Consistent formatting makes your code easier to read and understand.
 Make sure you're using the same formatting throughout your code, including indentation and spacing.

 However, other than that, you did an excellent job!